adw777/chunk-it-pro/README.md

 1. **Missing API Keys**: Ensure environment variables are set correctly
 2. **Document Parsing Errors**: Check if Omniparse API is accessible
 3. **Memory Issues**: Reduce batch size or chunk size for large documents
-4. **NLTK Data**: The library automatically downloads required NLTK data

 ### Performance Tips

 1. Use VoyageAI for best performance/cost balance
 2. Adjust `max_chunk_len` based on your use case
 3. Set `save_files=False` for better performance when processing many documents
-4. Use local embedding models (Axon) for privacy-sensitive applications
+4. Use local embedding models (Axon) for privacy-sensitive applications & saving money

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.